emiranda927/CarND-Traffic-Sign-Classifier/Traffic Sign Classifier Writeup.md

 * validation set accuracy of 99.1%
 * test set accuracy of 93.8%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

 My initial model was based on what I learned in the LeNet lab.
 As such, I stuck with the LeNet-5 architecture on my first run-through which provided approximately 91% validation set accuracy.
 The first architecture included 2x Convolution, 2x Max Pooling, and 3x Fully Connected layers.
 Normalizing and converting my training set to grayscale bumped up the validation accuracy to approximately 94%.

 The next iteration was mostly spent tuning hyperparameters like Epoch Size, Batch Size, and learning rate.
 I learned that the number of Epochs past 25 had very little gain on validation accuracy, but reducing the batch size actually did slightly improve my accuracy by ~1%.
 Tuning the learning rate away from 0.001 only caused my model to diverge and become less accurate so I mostly left that alone.
 It seemed that I needed to take other steps to improve my model past 94%.